 NatureServe ecologists lead efforts to develop internationally standardized classifications for terrestrial ecosystems and vegetation.
 One classification approach is terrestrial ecological systems, mid- to local- scale ecological units useful for standardized mapping and conservation assessments of habitat diversity and landscape conditions.
 Each ecological system type describes complexes of plant communities influenced by similar physical environments and dynamic ecological processes (like fire or flooding).
-The classification defines some 800 units across the United States and has provided an effective means of mapping ecological concepts at regional/national scales in greater detail than was previously possible.
+The classification defines some 716 units across the United States and has provided an effective means of mapping ecological concepts at regional/national scales in greater detail than was previously possible.
 Map distributions are based on prducts from the national LANDFIRE effort.
 We have added the US National Vegetation Classification hierarchy (from Macrogroup up to Class) as attribtes to this map.

 You may download the national map as a digital file for use in ArcGIS software.

-Download the US National Map Conterminous United States (Version 3.0; Updated March 2014) (Compressed file, 3.9GB).
+Download the US National Map Conterminous United States (Updated with LANDFIRE in 2020 based on 2016 imagery) (Compressed file, 3.6GB).
 NOTE: Use a browser other than Internet Explorer to download this map.

 National Map Descriptions (pdf, 4MB, 1176 pages)